4tul-rawat/PasswordCracker/README.md

 # PasswordCracker
-This is a simple password cracker tool made in Python.
+This is a simple password cracker utility built in Python.